 Endangered Wolf Center, Shaw Nature Reserve and World Bird Sanctuary have partnered to create an innovative approach to science field trips!
-The goal of the STL STEM TRIFECTA program is to provide schools with cohesive curriculum-based field trips that are in line with Missouri state DESE standards.
-You will get grade specific, pre-planned field trips to serve as an exciting supplement to the concepts your teachers are teaching in the classroom.
+The goal of the STEM TRIFECTA NATURE PROGRAM is to provide schools with cohesive curriculum-based field trips that are in line with Missouri state standards.

 About the Program